Working with matched portions

 First up, the match

-method which is similar to match?
+method which is similar to the match?

 method.
 Both these methods accept a regexp and an optional index to indicate the starting location.
 Furthermore, these methods treat a string argument as if it was a regexp all along (which is not the case with other string methods like sub